 My kids beg me to make this recipe all the time, so I guess the answer is yes!
-They adore the tanginess of the homemade marinara sauce as it combines with the buttery soft melted mozzarella cheese.
-The sauce can be made in under 20 minutes and is super leftover friendly.
+Kids adore the tanginess of the homemade marinara sauce as it combines with the buttery soft melted mozzarella cheese.
+The sauce can be made in under 20 minutes and is very leftover friendly.
 It is actually rather simple to make.
 Yes, this Chicken Parmesan recipe is an impressive dish to serve to company, but you can also whip it up for a special treat for your family.
 Just be sure to make enough for everyone to have seconds!

 If you really want to make sure that your kids eat this dish, have them help you make it!
 This chicken parmesan recipe works well for little hands to help.
 Let them lay the sliced mozzarella on top of the sauce.
-Or, they could pour the marinara sauce over the chicken.
+Or they could pour the marinara sauce over the chicken.
 Older kids can help mince the onions or beat the eggs.
 Of course, make sure anything the kids are doing is supervised by an adult.